Elshaden/apiato-livewire/README.md

 - for the Container  Enter the name of the Container, Not to be confused with the Component, this is just like any other Apiato Container
 - the Component , that is your desired Livewire Component , you can use dots to define subfolders within the same Container

-#### Now you can use Livewire as Web frontend with Livewire, and all the classes of Apiato at your disposal.

 #### This will create a new section called  Livewire
 - app